finec-mgimo/chatbot/README.md

 # chatbot

-Creating a simple chatbot for MGIMO Finec
+A simple chatbot example for MGIMO Finec.

 ## How to reproduce